carlydekock/lab-02/README.md

 - Number and name of feature: #1 Display Images
   - Estimate of time needed to complete: 45 minutes
-  - Start time:
+  - Start time: 3:10pm
-  - Finish time:
+  - Finish time: 4:20pm
-  - Actual time needed to complete:
+  - Actual time needed to complete: 1 hour and 10 minutes

 - Number and name of feature: #2 Filter Images
   - Estimate of time needed to complete: 45 minutes